-The typical contents of a communications plan are:
+The typical contents of a procurement strategy are:

 a.
 Make or Buy decision